What You Need to Know About Aviation Inspector

 - Avionics Inspector

-In 2016, there was an estimated number of 28,200 jobs in the United States for Aviation Inspector.
+In the United States, there were 28,200 jobs for Aviation Inspector in 2016.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Aviation Inspector by 2026.
-There will be an estimated 2,900 positions for Aviation Inspector per year.
+The BLS estimates 2,900 yearly job openings in this field.

 The states with the most job growth for Aviation Inspector are Alabama, Rhode Island, and Utah.
 Watch out if you plan on working in Kansas, Minnesota, or Wyoming.
 These states have the worst job growth for this type of profession.